How to write a grant report for the newsletter

 Grant recipient presenting their research either orally or next to their poster (for Junior Scientist Travel Grant Scheme A and B reports)

-Meeting organizers and any prize winners, meeting organizers and speakers, or meeting attendees (for Sectional Interest Group reports and One-off Meeting reports)
+Meeting organizers and any prize winners, meeting organizers and speakers, or meeting attendees (for Special Interest Group reports and One-off Meeting reports)

 Grant recipient (and other delegates/colleagues if they are happy to participate) at training course venue/ host lab (for training grant reports)